MRDGH2821/MRDGH2821/legal/terms-of-service.md

 2. Account Registration: To use my services, you may have to create an account and provide accurate information.
 You are responsible for maintaining the confidentiality of your account credentials and for any activities that occur under your account.

 3. Payment and Fees: When you make a payment through any of the gateways provided by [me], you agree to provide accurate billing information.
 You are responsible for any fees or charges incurred.
-Payments are processed securely through respective gateways.
+Payments are processed securely through respective gateways.\n
    Do note that in your bill/receipt either of the two names can occur unless specified: `MIHIR RABADE` or `MRDGH2821`.
 The names will occur in full upper case or Title case unless specified.
-These names belong to same [person][me].
+These names belong to same [person][me].\n
    Legal action against Imposters will be attempted, but any damage caused by such imposters will not be compensated.

 4. Intellectual Property: My platform and its contents are protected by intellectual property laws.
 You may not copy, modify, distribute, or create derivative works without my prior written consent.
 Please read License of respective product/service for clarity regarding the concerned service/product.